bigeagleowl/A-Shaky-Start-Talk-Timer/README.md

 If you have other micro:bits with the "A-Shaky-Start-Talk-Timer" program it broadcasts a start message plus talk duration, which causes them to count down in the same way too - cool eh!

+To abandon a count down, press button A.

 This is written in MicroPython.

 If you press button B for more than 2 seconds whilst not counting down, this sets the timer into debug mode which sets the talk duration to 15 seconds.
 To exit debug mode just press the reset button.

 The radio message being sent has the format "asstt COMMAND PAYLOAD" as it sent as a string.
 For the COMMAND start, the PAYLOAD is the talk length/25 i.e. the delay to switch off each LED.
+The other COMMAND is stop and it has no PAYLOAD.

 A little trivia - the first submit was made from a Chromebook when on a train journey between Cromford to Nottingham when approaching Derby.
 Just after Derby saw the Britian’s rarest train the “Flying Banana” aka the New Measurement Train.